gayu87/Weather/README.md

 # Weather

-I have attached video in this repo that will expain how the Application will work. once application is launch user will be albe to see weather page for current location, if user is running application using simulater then user have to simutate location manully as shown in video. user can enter city name to get weather for city
+I have attached video in this repo that will expain how the Application will work. once application is launched, User will be able to see weather page for current location, if user is running application using simulator then user have to simulate location manully as shown in video. user can enter city name to get weather for city

 Tool : Xcode